mgorav/SmartLoadApproverAsServiceUsingMachineLearning/README.md

-# Smart Application - Loan Approver
+# Smart Application - Loan Approver Using Spring BOOT and ML

 Smart applications are those that learns from data.
 A Loan Approver is smart application which will use ML for loan approving.
 Learning from the data is achieved using two predictive model: